alyssahernandez/tech-elevator-notes/feb03.md

 ## Stack and Heap

+Let's review the difference, which is especially relevant to how objects are stored.
+When an application returns, there is memory allocated for it in the stack.
+The stack stores basic/primitive data types, such as integers.
+It knows exactly how much space it will take up, depending on the data type.
+Integers take up less space than doubles, for example.

+When you get into more complicated things, such as an integer array, your computer doesn't know how much space to allocate for the values because it could be any size.
+Things like arrays, with unknown sizes, cannot be stored in the stack.
+They have to be stored in the heap, which is flexible and dynamic.

+The heap stores objects and arrays because they have unknown sizes.
+So, an object created is *stored* in the heap, but the *memory address*, known as the variable, is stored in the stack.
+The address is the only thing stored in the stack.
+When we use a variable of type array or object in our code, we're simply using the address.

+So, all variables are stored in the stack, but their values may be stored in the heap.
+Data types that are *primitive*, which specific sizes, are stored in the stack.
+Data types with unknown sizes are called *reference* types.
+For reference variables, the value stored in the variable (variable located in the stack) is just the memory address.

 Using the class `House` that has properties of `chimney`, `doors`, and `windows`, stacked in order from bottom to top, the object would be likewise stacked from bottom to top: `true`, `1`, `1`.
 - `chimney` is on the bottom; so is `true`
 - `doors` is on top of `chimney`; `1` on top of `true`